msuzoagu/TerraformOperationalResources/README.md

 6. AWS user with admin access in the [trusting account](https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_cross-account-with-roles.html).
 This is the user who will, via Cloudformation, deploy/create the Terraform backend resources.
 Or if using AWS Org, an admin user with [OrganizationAccoutAccessRole](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_accounts_access.html)

+7. Existence of named profiles for development, staging, production accounts `$HOME/.aws/config`.
+Edits can be made to accomodate your needs.

 # Commands

 - `make backendResources env={arg}`